 of enclosed area subject to flooding shall be provided.
 The bottom of all openings

 shall be no higher than one foot above grade.
 Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwa-ter.

 6) proposed structures to be located on slopes in special flood hazard areas, zone A0 shall include adequate drainage paths to guide flood waters around and away from the proposed structures.

-The following regulations shall apply to coastal high hazard areas, designated as V1-30 on the Flood Insurance Rate Map:
+The following regulations shall apply to all new construction and substantial improvements including all manufactured homes to be placed or substantially improved in coastal high hazard areas, designated as VE on the Flood Insurance Rate Map:

 A. All new construction or substantial improvements are to be elevat-ed on pilings and columns so that:

-1) the bottom of the lowest horizontal structural member of the lowest floor (excluding the pilings or columns) is elevated to or above the base flood level;
+1) the bottom of the lowest horizontal structural member of the lowest floor (excluding the pilings or columns) is elevated to or above the base flood elevation;

 2) the pile or column foundation and structure attached thereto is anchored to resist floatation, collapse, and lateral movement due to the effects of wind and water loads acting simultaneously on all building components.
 Water loading values used shall be those associated with the base flood.
 Wind loading values used shall be those required by applicable state and local building standards.